Skip to main content

 What does a school board do?

 The role and function of board members often are misinterpreted by the public.
-The board is a policymaking body and members are the chief advisors to the superintendent on community attitudes.
+The board is a policymaking body, and members are the chief advisers to the superintendent on community attitudes.
 Board members do not manage the day-to-day operations of a school district; they see to it that the system is managed well by professional administrators.

-Board members do not evaluate staff, other than the superintendent and treasurer, nor do they typically become involved in employment interviews, other than those of the superintendent, business manager and treasurer.
+The board as a body directs the district through actions at meetings that are open to the public.
+Once a board’s decision has been made, each board member should support the board.
+When in the community, board members should be good listeners.
+However, individual board members don’t have the authority to make promises on behalf of the board.
+Board members do not evaluate staff, other than the superintendent and treasurer, nor do they typically become involved in employment interviews, other than those of the superintendent, treasurer and, if the district has one, business manager.
 Board members may be consulted during the hiring process for other positions, such as assistant superintendent.

 Eligibility requirements